 rfxcel, the Global Leader in Track and Trace Solutions, Continues Rapid Growth in Russia, Doubling the Size of Its Team, Entering New Industries

-RENO, Nevada, USA, August 28, 2019 / B3C newswire / -- rfxcel, the global leader in supply chain track and trace solutions, today announced that it had doubled the size of its workforce in Russia and was pursuing deals in new industries, continuing its rapid growth in one of the world’s most important markets.
+/EIN News/ -- Reno, NV, Aug.
+28, 2019 (GLOBE NEWSWIRE) -- rfxcel, the global leader in supply chain track and trace solutions, today announced that it had doubled the size of its workforce in Russia and was pursuing deals in new industries, continuing its rapid growth in one of the world’s most important markets.

 The new Russian staff joining rfxcel’s Moscow-based operations bring expertise in key areas of supply chain management and technology.
 Their experience includes project management and purchasing in the international automotive supply chain, telecommunications, liaising with developers and engineers to ensure they understand and meet customer requirements, business development, technical project administration and coordination, and customer training.